Deam0on/uw-com-vision/README.md

+README is under development and might be outdated as well as ahead of the actual functionality.
+Read with caution.

 Overview
 UW-Com-Vision is a project designed to perform computer vision tasks, including data preparation, model training, evaluation, and inference.
 This branch (multi_set_V1) focuses on handling multiple datasets and provides a flexible framework for experimenting with different model architectures and configurations.